simonbenoitjacquet/speech-accents/README.md

-# Deep learning model for grading speech
+# Deep learning model for recognizing accents in speech

-This is my attempt at building a model for grading non-native spanish speakers based solely on their pronunciation.
+This is my attempt at building a model for finding the accents of french speakers.

+This model is adapted from whisper, the openai model for speech recognition.

 ## Use-case

 The user reads some text.
 This is recorded as an audio file.
-This audio file is then fed to the model which ouputs a grade: A1, A2, B1, B2, C1, C2, native.
+This audio file is then fed to the model which ouputs an accent: French, Belgian, Swiss.